 What do you think Wikipedia has been doing since their inception?
 What people of color should be doing more of; researching and creating content that previously did not exist online.
 We need a grand scale “Blackepedia,” that will NOT focus on an abundance of hip hop, urban wear, sports, the woes of “dealing with a Black man or woman,” and articles devoted to obsessions with anti-homosexuality.
 If you’re a teacher of color that works in a public school, try and start a newspaper and teach some of your ill behaved students a piece of our history!
 I don’t know how to explain the significant importance of Black presence online anymore than that.
 There exist a lot of garbage on the internet, and Black children need us to counteract it; but there’s barely anything they can search for (other than a bunch of bad hip hop with bad language, which carries over to their adulthood).
 Seasoned folk have always complained that young Black children aren’t being educated, yet you’re not helping to create the education material needed; just criticize, that’s all we tend to do.
 Stop with the ego fueled beliefs and open your eyes people!

 Anyway, enough of my rant 😀 .
-I’m very well informed about the music and movie industry/culture (as a fan and a blogger), which makes my blog worth visiting frequently.
+Although technically, I don’t work in the music or movie industry, I’m very well informed in those areas (as a fan and a blogger) because I love it so much, which makes my blog worth visiting frequently.
 I want to focus on the lesser known/remembered pioneers of the entertainment industry, which is the whole reason I created VintageNewscast.
 I designed my blog simple and easy to navigate; without the intrusive background popups and annoying widgets that take forever to load.
-In addition, I try to keep my fans/visitors informed as to the direction of music and film within digital technology; as well as sharing more resources on where to find Free radio and low cost on-demand streaming services worth using (legally).
+In addition, I try to keep my fans/visitors informed as to the direction of music and film within digital technology; yet, writing in away that seasoned folks like myself can easily understand in plain English.
 For many of us, we must get out of the habit of solely using torrents and illegal download links; when we can use a plethora of FREE music services (and growing film services) that are not only legal, but are way easier, simple, safer, and convenient to use than primitive torrents.

-Most music posted here can be found on most on demand streaming such as Rhapsody (Now Napster) & Spotify.
-For now, Spotify’s desktop (PC) application is totally Free to use, and fully functional.
-However, Napster has a slightly bigger library of original music tho (40+ million songs and now access to international music in 33 countries), unlimited downloads, unlimited playlists, and tons more features for just $9.99 per month (pay a yearly subscription and save even more money).
+Most music posted here can be found on most on demand streaming such as FREE Spotify (although I do recommend that you subscribe though, cause then you can download music).
 Other suggested digital retailers are Amazon, GooglePlay, and iTunes; all quick, safe and convenient.
 Most of classic movies I post can be found on either *Hulu,* *Netflix,* Amazon, Amazon Prime, Amazon’s On-Demand, iTunes, GooglePlay, VUDU, and or YouTube (public domain, Creative Commons, or legal commercial free programming).